 How to install a basement dehumidifier?

 Before installing a dehumidifier, ensure that your basement is ready for one, by sealing the room.
 In order to be effective a dehumidifier must operate in a sealed space.
-Close all windows and doors, leading to and away from basement.
+Close all windows and doors, leading to and away from the basement.
 This helps to seal the room and prevents outside air from entering the room.
 Installation of the unit can be easily done by:

 - Placing it in the correct position, near a grounded electrical outlet and away from dust and dirt sources.
 This helps to keep your unit clean.

-- Connect the unit to the proper draining facility.
+- Connect the unit to a proper draining facility.
 When setting up water drainage system, make sure that it is not near electrical circuits and other devices.
 Also keep drain hoses away from other electrical cords.
 If you are planning to use a hose to drain the dehumidifier’s water bucket, make sure the unit is placed near the floor drain or sump to avoid the need for a long hose, as these can be a tripping hazard.

 - Plug it in.